• Skip to main content

 • Mac

-How to Add Apps and Programs to Startup in Windows 10
+How to Add App or Program to Startup in Windows 10/11

-For example, if the first thing that you do on your computer is to check Mail and List of things to do, you can make the Mail App and the Sticky Notes Apps to Startup with your computer.
+For example, if the first thing that you do every morning is to check Emails, you can make Microsoft Outlook to automatically startup with the computer and be ready for your use.

-Similarly, if you are likely to work most of the times on a particular Microsoft Excel File, you can make this File to open with your computer by adding it to Startup in Windows 10.
+Similarly, if you are likely to work most of the times on a particular Microsoft Excel File, you can Add that File to Startup and make it available for use, as soon as you open the computer.

-2. In the Run Command window, type shell:startup and click on OK to open the Startup Folder on your computer.
+2. Type shell:startup and click on OK to open the Startup Folder on your computer.

 Open Startup Folder Using Run Command

-3. Next, open Run Command again > type shell:appsfolder and click on OK to open the modern Apps folder on your computer.
+3. Next, open the Run Command again > type shell:appsfolder and click on OK to open the Apps folder on your computer.

 Open Apps Folder Using Run Command

-4. In the Apps Folder, locate the App that you want to Startup with your computer and drag it to the Startup Folder.
+4. In Apps Folder, locate the App or Program that you want to Startup with the computer and drag it to Startup Folder.

 Add Program Shortcut to Startup Folder

-Add Any File to Startup in Windows 10
+3. Add Excel or Word File to Startup in Windows 11/10

-The procedure to Add any Excel, Word or any other File to Startup in Windows 10 is the same as adding Apps and Programs to startup in Windows 10.
+The procedure to add any Excel, Word or any other File to Startup is the same as adding any App or Program to the Startup Folder on your computer.

-1. Right-click on the File and click on Create Shortcut option in the contextual menu.
+1. Right-click on the File and click on Create Shortcut option in the menu that appears.

 Create Shortcut to File

-2. Next, open the Run command > type shell:startup and click on OK to open the Startup Folder.
+3. Type shell:startup in the Run Command windows and click on OK to open the Startup Folder.

 Open Startup Folder Using Run Command

-3. Now, drag the Shortcut that you had created into the Startup Folder.
+4. Drag the Shortcut that you had created (in Step1) into the Startup Folder.

 Add File to Startup Folder